sejalpujari/currency-converter/README.md

 Challenges Faced

 Props Object Containing a Key Props Error: Encountered an error where a component received a props object containing a key prop, which is a reserved prop in React Native.
 This occurred because the FlatList component automatically assigns a key prop to its items, and passing an additional key prop through the renderItem function caused a conflict.
-Resolved by ensuring the keyExtractor prop was used instead to uniquely identify list items without interfering with React's internal key management.
+Tried  Resolving  by ensuring the keyExtractor prop was used instead to uniquely identify list items without interfering with React's internal key management. still working on that

-API Rate Limiting: The free tier of exchangerate-api.com imposes rate limits, which could affect frequent conversions.

-Dropdown Styling: Customizing the react-native-modal-dropdown component required additional styling tweaks to match the app's design.

-Number Formatting: Implementing Indian number system formatting alongside standard formatting required careful handling with Intl.NumberFormat.

-Expression Evaluation: Safely evaluating user-entered mathematical expressions while preventing security risks (e.g., code injection) was challenging.

-Layout Consistency: Ensuring consistent spacing and responsive design across different device sizes required multiple iterations of style adjustments.